 It uses an algorithm to work out how much you can save that won’t leave you skint before pay day.

-Sign up to Chip here to get £10 credited to your savings account or an initial 3% interest rate once you’ve made your first save.
+Sign up to Chip here to get £10 credited to your savings account when you use the promo code SKINT10.

 Fill a piggy bank